Chikkkuuu/Smart-Home-Automation-Gateway/README.md

 # Smart Home Automation Gateway: Centralized IoT Ecosystem
-[cite_start]The **Smart Home Automation Gateway** is a centralized IoT hub designed to unify isolated smart devices into a single, cohesive local-area network[cite: 42].
+The **Smart Home Automation Gateway** is a centralized IoT hub designed to unify isolated smart devices into a single, cohesive local-area network.
 By leveraging a **Raspberry Pi 4** as the primary edge controller, the system orchestrates communication between physical GPIO pins and consumer-facing interfaces like Google Assistant.

 ## Detailed System Architecture
 The architecture utilizes a flow-based programming model where hardware states are synchronized across physical, virtual, and voice-controlled interfaces.